xicodomingues/francinette/README.md

 project folder, like for example `~/francinette/c00` and execute the `francinette` command.

-In case you are using this directory structure, you can tweak the functionality with the following parameters:
+In case you are not using this directory structure, you can tweak the functionality with the following parameters:

 ```
 $> francinette -h